Werner0/antimicrobial_peptides/README.md

 # EVALUATION
 ![Evaluation](source_files/images/evaluation.gif)
 The pipeline was evaluated using [AmpGram](https://doi.org/10.3390/ijms21124310).
-Controls showed that the pipeline has a different AMP candidate selection strategy than AmpGram (AUC=0.906 vs AUC=0.819).
+Controls, where ideally AUC=1, showed that the pipeline has a different AMP candidate selection strategy than AmpGram (AUC=0.906 vs AUC=0.819).
 Evaluation of the pipeline on real and fake datasets showed that candidates from a concatenation of real genomes (listed below) are more likely to be AMPs than candidates from fake genomes that [mimic](source_files/dead_code/mimic.sh) these real genomes (AUC=0.532 vs AUC=0.416).
 ORFs from real genomes are also more likely to encode AMPs than ORFs from fake genomes (AUC=0.373 vs AUC=0.312).

 >_Actinoplanes philippinensis_,
 _Amycolatopsis fastidiosa_,